nelsonmestevao/dotfiles/README.md

 ## :warning: Disclaimer

-As you probably know, you shouldn't just run my Makefile without reading it first.
-And if you read it, you will understand that it calls other scripts like `install.sh` which depend on `helpers.sh`.
-Read those, it's the only way that you can trust what it is doing.
+As you probably know, you shouldn't just run any script that you do not trust.
+You shouldn't just trust my `install` script.
+You should read it and all the helpers that it relies on.

 ## :memo: License